 Personal Loans: This type of loan typically just requires a signature from the customer on a promise to pay the loan back.
 The lender uses the consumer’s credit score, among other factors, to determine eligibility and the applicable interest rate.
 This type of loan is unsecured.

-BBVA Compass’ premier personal loan is the Signature Express, which features potential same-day closing and funding upon final approval, alongside a host of other consumer-friendly features.
-Find out more about BBVA Compass Signature Express here.
+BBVA Compass’ premier personal loan service, Express Personal Loans, features potential same-day closing and funding upon final approval, alongside a host of other consumer-friendly features.
+Find out more about BBVA Compass Express Personal Loans here.

 Home Equity Line of Credit: A home equity line of credit, or HELOC, uses the equity in your home to secure a loan that is provided for a specific period of time.
 As the borrower, you decide how much of the line of credit you want to use, and the timing for use.
 Many HELOCs have draw periods during which the borrower can draw down the credit, either in increments, or by paying all or part of it back and then borrowing it again.
 After the draw period all outstanding balances are fully amortized and repaid on a 10 to 15 year term.
 The interest on a HELOC may be tax-deductible.
 Consult a tax advisor regarding the deductibility of interest.